HatcherDX/dx-engine/README.md

 ## Project Status: Alpha

+## Project Status: Alpha

-Hatcher is currently in a very early stage of development.
-The core `Visual-to-Code` technology has been validated in a private proof-of-concept, and we are now building the foundational MVP.
+Hatcher is currently in a very early stage of development, but it's built on a robust foundation.
+The core `Visual-to-Code` technology has been validated in a private proof-of-concept, and key infrastructure, like our integrated terminal, is architected for performance and reliability, matching the professional-grade experience of industry leaders like VSCode.
+We are now building the foundational MVP.

 We are building in public and welcome the community to join us on this journey.
 Expect bugs, rapid changes, and an open conversation about the future of development.